 Bane (originally Des, or Dessel) was raised on the planet of Apatros by an abusive father.
 From the age of thirteen, Bane worked in the cortosis mines that produced Apatros' sole export: cortosis.
 Unbeknownst to Des, he used the Force various times during his early life, such as to kill his father and to sense an opponent's moves in brawls.
-After enraging and humiliating a Republic soldier in a game of Sabacc, Des was assaulted during his sleep one night.
+After enraging and humiliating a Republic soldier in a game of Sabacc, Des was assaulted while walking home from the card game.
 In order to survive, Bane turned the soldier's own vibroblade against him, killing the soldier.
 With the aid of his friend Groshik, Des escaped the planet to avoid penalty from the mining company: ORO.
 Des joined the Sith army and became a member of the Gloom Walkers.

 Bane was created by George Lucas and was first mentioned in the novelization of Phantom Menace.
 He would later have his story fleshed out gradually by various stories and then almost completely by Drew Karpshyn's Darth Bane trilogy.

 As a member of the Gloom Walkers, Des' untapped Force potential came to good use.
 He was able to discern enemy movements, catch glimpses of the future and be incredibly accurate with his blaster.
 These skills elevated Des and his squadron to become elite, used only when lesser squadrons would not do.